📣

 TiDB Cloud supports the following two types of SSO authentication:

-• Basic SSO: members can log in to the TiDB Cloud console using their GitHub, Google, or Microsoft authentication methods.
-The basic SSO is enabled by default for all organizations in TiDB Cloud.
+• Standard SSO: members can log in to the TiDB Cloud console using their GitHub, Google, or Microsoft authentication methods.
+The standard SSO is enabled by default for all organizations in TiDB Cloud.

 • Cloud Organization SSO: members can log in to a custom login page of TiDB Cloud using the authentication methods specified by your organization.
 The Cloud Organization SSO is disabled by default.

-In this document, you will learn how to migrate the authentication scheme of your organization from basic SSO to Cloud Organization SSO.
+In this document, you will learn how to migrate the authentication scheme of your organization from standard SSO to Cloud Organization SSO.

 Before you begin